isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 <li>To support students in managing their time effectively, leading to being self-disciplined and self-motivated, students are expected to attend all their school activities and to be punctual for them.</li>
 </ul>
 <h5>Rules and Regulations</h5>
-&gt; Students are to comply with the following school rules and regulations:
+Students are to comply with the following school rules and regulations:
 <h5>Attendance</h5>
 <ul>
 <li>Students who are absent must present a Medical Certificate or a letter from a parent/guardian as soon as he/ she returns to school.</li>